-Pitch will save changes to your presentation automatically – if we’re able to.
-If something went wrong, you will see an error message in the top left of your screen both in your workspace and the editor.
+Pitch will save changes to your presentation automatically, but if something goes wrong, you’ll see an error message in the top left of your screen both in your workspace and the editor.
 This message indicates that Pitch had issues syncing your changes with our servers.

 Check your internet connection